 When appropriate, we can report abuse to law enforcement and government agencies.
 The state of Florida takes elder abuse seriously.
 There are several agencies we can notify, depending on the facts of the case.

 Sometimes it is appropriate to file a personal injury lawsuit against an individual or nursing home to make them stop mistreating your loved one and make them pay for the harm they have done.
-You can call the Law Offices of Anidjar & Levine today at 1-800-747-3733 for a free consultation.
+You can call the Law Offices of Anidjar & Levine today for a free consultation.
 A nursing home abuse lawyer in Titusville, FL can go to work for you and your loved one’s recovery.